invrainbow/codeperfect/docs/docs/automatic-completion.md

   - Language keywords.

 When you select an item, CodePerfect automatically adds all necessary imports and fills in the completion.
-It also inserts supporting characters -- for instance, a space after the `type` keyword, or a `(` after you select a function.
+It also inserts supporting characters &mdash; for instance, a space after the `type` keyword, or a `(` after you select a function.